nazar/charbit/source/_posts/native-vs-third-party-promises.md

 I’ve been asked, on more than one occasion, about moving to ES6’s native Promises as opposed to using a third party library such as [When](https://github.com/cujojs/when) or [Bluebird](http://bluebirdjs.com/docs/getting-started.html).
 In every occasion surprise was expressed when my response was that _I intend to continue using Bluebird over native Promises_.

-Some express concerns that third party Promise libraries might not be as performant as Native Promises but, IMHO, this is a poor decision metric as: a) Promises are mostly used in conjunction with external resources (think DB or API queries) - the bottleneck isn’t the Promise implementation; b) third party Promise implementations are [leaner and more performant](http://bluebirdjs.com/docs/benchmarks.html) than Native Promises - at least for now.
+Some express surprise over not using native Promises, at times citing concerns that third party Promise libraries might not be as performant as Native Promises but, IMHO, this is a poor decision metric as: a) Promises are mostly used in conjunction with external resources (think DB or API queries) - the bottleneck isn’t the Promise implementation; b) third party Promise implementations are [leaner and more performant](http://bluebirdjs.com/docs/benchmarks.html) than Native Promises - at least for now.

 My answer always focused on the additional benefits and “sugar” provided by third party libraries when compared to the sparse implementation of Native Promises.